If you feel that you are in immediate danger, please call 911.

 Confidential consultations about sexual harassment, sexual assault, sexual misconduct, relationship (dating and domestic) violence, and stalking are available from persons who, by law, have special professional status (University medical / mental health professionals and clergy).
 A WWU student may contact the following offices for confidential advice and help:

-University Health Clinic
+College Place Health Clinic

 Counseling & Testing Services